artBaby/database/README.md

 delete "Old life" - delete value of key "Old Life" and key "Old Life" from database.

-save "C:\database.txt" - save all keys and their values to file 'database.txt' located in root of disk C.
+save "C:\mydb.txt" - save all keys and their values to file 'database.txt' located in root of disk C.
 Save BMP-files in the same path.

+open "C:\mydb.txt" - download all keys, values and BMP-files to database.

 ========